litmus-web/Hydra/README.md

-# Sandman - The Fast, Efficent and Adaptable HTTP server for Python
+# The Fast, Efficent and Adaptable HTTP server for Python